b-nirav/influenza-season/README.md

 You can also checkout the presentation video that I have created.
 This will give you the most important insights in an easy way.
 [Video Presentation](https://www.youtube.com/watch?v=bJ7_mNFz3k4)

+## Tools and Techniques
+For conducting this analysis I have used Excel as my main tool and for presenting the results of the analysis to our stakeholders I have used Tableau Public.
+Following are some of the skills and methodologies that have gone into the making of this project:
+* Data Profiling
+* Data Cleaning
+* Data Transformation
+* Data Integration using Vlookup
+* Statistical Hypothesis Testing
+* Forecasting
+* Story Telling with Tableau

 ## Dataset
 The following data sets covering influenza in the United States will be used during the project:
 1. [Influenza Deaths by Geography](https://coach-courses-us.s3.amazonaws.com/public/courses/da_program/CDC_Influenza_Deaths_edited.xlsx)